Frozen in 1997.

 You have several alternatives when receiving embryos:

 As the adopting family, you will have the added benefit of receiving training on raising a child who is not genetically related to you through the home study process.
 The required home study is comprised of about 20% screening and 80% education.
-This screening provides the family donating their embryos to you peace of mind that their embryos are going to the best possible match.
+This screening provides the Placing Family peace of mind that their embryos are going to the best possible match.
 The donating family will provide you with information regarding their current family, economic status, and social and medical history.
-The agency will match you with a family who best meets the criteria you have specified.
+The agency will match you with a family that best meets the criteria you have specified.

 Historic records of the donation are maintained by the agency.
 The agency will have the necessary legal documents for the transfer of property (the embryos) from the donating family to you, the adopting family.
 The agency will coordinate with the fertility clinics involved regarding medical testing required by the FDA and shipment of the embryos.